 Locate a file you want to restore, select it, and click the “Restore” button to restore it to the same folder on your Mac.
 If it would overwrite and existing file, you’ll be asked what you want to do.

-Time Machine includes a search feature.
+Time Machine includes a search feature as well.
 Just type a search into the search box in the Finder window inside Time Machine to search for a file you want to restore.

 Connect the Time Machine backup drive and use Migration Assistant to migrate the backed up files from your previous Mac to your new Mac.

-Time Machine requires a drive formatted with the Mac HFS+ file system.
-To access these files from a Windows PC, you’ll need to install an application like the free HFSExplorer that can read a HFS+ file system and copy files from it.
+Time Machine requires a drive formatted with the Mac HFS+ file system, so if you want to restore your Time Machine files using Windows, you need you’ll need to install an application like the free HFSExplorer that can read a HFS+ file system and copy files from it.
 HFSExplorer unfortunately requires Java, but it’s the only free application we know of that allows you to read HFS+ file systems on Windows.

 If you’d just like to stop using Time Machine and use the drive with a Windows PC, you can reformat the drive with the NTFS or FAT32 file systems using the Windows Disk Management tool.